A Characteristic Dynamic Mode Decomposition: Abstract

 \section{Abstract}

-Temporal or spatial structures are readily extracted from complex data by modal decompositions like POD or DMD.
-Subspaces of that decompositions serve as reduced order models and define spatial structures in time or temporal structures in space.
-Convecting phenomena pose a major problem to those decompositions.
-A structure travelling with a certain group velocity will be perceived as a plethora of modes in time or space respectively.
-This manifests itself for example in poorly decaying Singular Values when using a POD.
-The poor decay is very counter-intuitive, since we expect a single structure to be represented by a few modes.
-The intuition proves to be correct and we show that in a properly chosen reference frame along the characteristic defined by the group velocity, a POD or DMD reduces moving structures to a few modes, as expected.
+Temporal or spatial structures are readily extracted from complex data by modal decompositions like Proper Orthogonal Decomposition (POD) or Dynamic Mode Decomposition (DMD).
+Subspaces of such decompositions serve as reduced order models and define either spatial structures in time or temporal structures in space.
+On the contrary, convecting phenomena pose a major problem to those decompositions.
+A structure traveling with a certain group velocity will be perceived as a plethora of modes in time or space respectively.
+This manifests itself for example in poorly decaying singular values when using a POD.
+The poor decay is counter-intuitive, since a single structure is expected to be represented by a few modes.
+The intuition proves to be correct and we show that in a properly chosen reference frame along the characteristics defined by the group velocity, a POD or DMD reduces moving structures to a few modes, as expected.
 Beyond serving as a reduced model, the resulting entity can be used to define a constant or minimally changing structure in turbulent flows.
 This can be interpreted as an empirical counterpart to exact coherent structures.

-We present the method and its application to a the head vortex of a compressible starting jet.
+We present the method and its application to a head vortex of a compressible starting jet.